kashine6/Proportional-Sync-Feedback-Sensor/README.md

 - Currently shifted to the default single-spring version.
 It provides constant compression, which reduces the apparent load on the extruder stepper and helps overcome Bowden friction.

-- The STLS folder still includes the dual-spring version.
+- The STLs folder still includes the dual-spring version, which has already been deprecated.

 - This is a prototype design.
 You can use the PCB below to develop your own custom mods or designs, or even simply use a Hall sensor instead of the PCB.